adobe/helix-test-content-gdrive/README.md

 # Basic Helix Example - Test code

-This is the test code for the Basic Helix Example.
+This is the test code for the Basic Helix Example, that you can run with `npm test`.

 This branch is checked out by the CircleCI config in the master branch and used to run tests against the https://helix-example-basic-adobe.project-helix.page/ URL where the content found in the master branch